Summary

 The best moment to trigger this video is when users are browsing through the product page.
 Trigger the video after they spent around 30 seconds on the page or they scrolled at least through 40% of the page.

-Welcome your customers
+Ecommerce Welcome videos for your customers

 Trigger this video on your homepage and segment it according to the source your visitors are coming from.